-Conservative Leader Seems to Rule Out Catholics–and Maybe Women–For Chaplain Job
+Conservative Leader Seems to Rule Out Catholics — and Women? — for Chaplain Job

 “But when you walk the journey of having a kid back home that’s struggling or made some bad decisions, or when you have a separation situation or your wife’s not understanding the [congressional] schedule, having somebody who’s walked in those shoes allows you to immediately relate a little bit more than others.”

 Walker is getting perilously close to the old anti-Catholic jibe about the celibate priesthood not being entitled to “make the rules when they aren’t playing the game.”
 It’s really unclear why he and his colleagues don’t just pick somebody and suggest the chaplaincy should be rotated among all different kinds of clergy.
-If it didn’t occur to him that his comments would offend people–and not just “politically correct” types, but a lot of conservatives, too–he really needs to get out more.
+If it didn’t occur to him that his comments would offend people — and not just “politically correct” types, but a lot of conservatives, too — he really needs to get out more.